 In 2020, our investment partner, Circulate Capital Ocean Fund, invested US$19 million in four leading companies in India that are using technology and innovation to scale and transform India’s waste management and recycling value chain.
 In early 2021, we launched a new partnership with Facebook and The Recycling Partnership, Communities for Recycling, to provide consumers in the U.S. with real time, localized recycling information through Facebook Messenger.
 We also introduced a consumer awareness campaign in Latin America in partnership with National Geographic called Planet Love, to educate and inspire audiences to contribute to a more sustainable world by starting with the responsible use and disposal of plastic.

-Across our global company-owned and franchise beverage operations in 2020, PepsiCo used 5 percent rPET in its plastic packaging.
+Across our global company-owned and franchise beverage operations in 2020, PepsiCo used 5 percent recycled plastic in its plastic packaging.
 We are transitioning several brands to 100 percent rPET across 22 global markets.
-These efforts include a goal announced in 2020 to eliminate all virgin plastic from Pepsi brand beverage bottles sold in nine European Union markets by 2022.
+These efforts include eliminating all virgin plastic from key Pepsi-branded beverage bottles sold in eleven European Union markets by 2022 and from all Pepsi-branded beverage bottles sold in the U.S. by 2030.

 Reinvent: Improve packaging and plastics

 PepsiCo is continuing to grow our portfolio of Beyond the Bottle beverages.
 In 2020, the SodaStream brand expanded to release SodaStream Professional, a mobile-enabled platform that allows people to customize their water away-from-home, including offices, colleges and airports, with reusable bottles.
-SodaStream also announced that it will switch all of its flavors from virgin plastic to alternative materials including metal and rPET, which will avoid nearly 200 million virgin plastic bottles over the next five years in addition to the nearly 78 billion bottles the SodaStream brand is expected to avoid by 2025.
+This model will expand to reach more than 10 additional markets by the end of 2022.
+SodaStream also announced that it will switch all of its flavors from virgin plastic to alternative materials including metal and rPET, which will avoid nearly 200 million virgin plastic bottles over the next five years in addition to the more than 200 billion plastic bottles the brand will help consumers avoid by 2030.

 In our foods business, we are striving to reinvent our snacks packaging to go Beyond Film.
 In 2020, in partnership with UK retailer, Asda, we launched a trial to reduce plastics and explore refillable options in their Sustainability Store.
 Additionally, with the French retailer Franprix, we launched a pilot to distribute our nut product Bénénuts in bulk version.
 Learnings from these pilots will inform future innovation.